Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

 In proton--nucleus collisions, several cold-nuclear-matter effects can influence the production, fragmentation and hadronisation of heavy-flavour quarks.
 They are induced by the presence of a nucleus in the initial state of the collision and, possibly, by the high density of particles in its final state.
+The most relevant effect is a modification of the parton distribution functions due to nuclear shadowing~\cite{Eskola:2016oht}, which can consequently affect the heavy-flavour production cross section.
 Measurements of the nuclear modification factor of D mesons and of electrons from heavy-flavour hadron decays in $\pPb$ collisions at $\snn = 5.02$ \TeV~\cite{Acharya:2019mno,Adam:2015qda} point towards a small influence of cold-nuclear-matter effects on the heavy-flavour quark production at midrapidity.
 Nevertheless, nuclear effects could still affect the fragmentation and hadronisation of heavy quarks.
-These can be investigated by measuring potential modifications of the shape of the angular correlation of heavy-flavour particles with charged particles~\cite{Fujii:2013yja}.
+These can be investigated by measuring potential modifications of the shape of the angular correlation between heavy-flavour particles~\cite{Fujii:2013yja} or, more indirectly, between heavy-flavour particles and charged particles.

 Additionally, the search and characterisation of collective-like effects in high-multiplicity proton--proton and proton--nucleus collisions are a crucial topic, due to the observation of long-range, ridge-like structures in two-particle angular-correlation functions at RHIC~\cite{Adare:2013piz,Adamczyk:2015xjc} and the LHC~\cite{Abelev:2012ola,ABELEV:2013wsa,Aaboud:2016yar,Chatrchyan:2013nka,Khachatryan:2010gv,Khachatryan:2014jra}, resembling those observed in \PbPb collisions.
 The mechanism leading to these structures in small collision systems is not straightforward to identify.
 Possible explanations include final-state effects due to a hydrodynamic behaviour of the produced particles~\cite{Werner:2010ss,Deng:2011at}, colour-charge exchanges~\cite{Wong:2011qr,Dumitru:2013tja}, initial-state effects, such as gluon saturation as described within the Color-Glass Condensate effective field theory~\cite{Bzdak:2013zma,Dusling:2013qoz}, or gluon bremsstrahlung by a quark-antiquark string~\cite{Arbuzov:2011yr}.
 In addition, a positive elliptic-flow coefficient was observed also for heavy-flavour particles, from the analysis of their azimuthal correlations with charged particles, by the ALICE~\cite{Acharya:2018dxy,Acharya:2017tfn,Adam:2015bka}, ATLAS~\cite{ATLAS-CONF-2017-073,ATLAS-CONF-2017-006, Aad:2019aol}, and CMS~\cite{Sirunyan:2018toe,Sirunyan:2018kiz} Collaborations.
 This approach generally assumes that the jet-induced correlation peaks do not differ in low- and high-multiplicity collisions, i.e. nuclear effects have the same impact on the heavy-quark fragmentation and hadronisation at different event multiplicities.
 This assumption can be tested by looking for modifications of the azimuthal-correlation function.